Fulldome Show Catalog

 Subjects: Weather, Observations

-Using the Senses to Observe Weather and Identifying Cloud Types – Module one will help connect children to the weather around them by encouraging them to use their senses to observe weather.
-It will also introduce children to the basic cloud types and how they are associated with specific weather conditions.
 The idea of weather forecasting will be presented in this module as well.
 Then, describing and Measuring the Weather – Module two will introduce children to the basic weather terms that are used to describe weather conditions.
 It will also help children identify the appropriate instruments that are used for studying and measuring weather.
 Finallyh, Identifying the Basic Features of the Water Cycle – The final module will present the major steps of the water cycle.
 To help with this concept, children will follow a drop of water through the entire water cycle.

 Wonders of the Arctic